FOREX-Dollar holds on to gains after rallying on rate hikes

 "In the short term we have a situation in which the market wants to sell dollars, not withstanding yesterday's price action, but as we get into the new year we think that could reverse on account of the global growth slowdown."

 The index has surged around 9% this year as the Fed has hiked interest rates hard, sucking money back towards dollar-denominated bonds.
-Yet it has dropped roughly 8% since hitting a 20-year high in September, as a slowdown in U.S. inflation has raised hopes the Fed's rate-hiking cycle might soon end.
+Yet it has dropped roughly 8% since hitting a 20-year high in September, as a slowdown in U.S. inflation has raised hopes the Fed's rate-hiking cycle might soon end, and better than expected economic data from Europe has boosted the euro.

+"The dollar should weaken significantly in the next 6 to 12 months… but it's probably not going to be a one-way street," said Dominic Bunning, head of European FX research at HSBC.

+"I think there is still room for this choppiness because it's an uneasy bullishness around risk appetite, it's an uneasy bullishness on risk currencies."

 "I am with the market consensus and don't expect any policy change at the BOJ's December meeting, but I want to carefully watch for any comments from Governor Kuroda about the next leadership," said Takahiro Sekido, chief Japan strategist at MUFG.